And the Winners of the Best Call to Action Are… [CTA Examples]

 Got that?
-Okay, let’s look at some particularly effective CTAs, so that you have a good idea where to start.
+Okay, let’s look at some particularly effective CTA examples so that you have a good idea where to start.

-Netflix have decided that the biggest problem is the fear people have.
-The fear that if they sign up they can’t get out of it and will end up paying for it for years to come – like most of us and our gym membership.
+Netflix has decided that the biggest problem is the fear people have.
+The fear that if they sign up, they can’t get out of it and will end up paying for it for years to come – like most of us and our gym membership.

 It’s always a good idea to tackle the biggest hurdle that people may face when they sign up for your brand.
 Don’t know what it is?
 Ask them.
 They probably do know.

 Spotify’s CTA is simple yet clever.
 They don’t ask whether you want to sign up.
 You’re only given two options: “Do you want Spotify for free or do you want to pay for it?”